Measures of Success book cover – Manage metrics better with Process Behavior Charts

 THIS BOOK IS DIFFERENT

 Measures of Success is a book for business leaders.
-Though it’s based on statistical methods, anyone will understand how to use these.
+Although it’s based on statistical methods, anyone will understand how to use these charts.

 No reason to feel intimidated — this ain’t calculus, nor rocket science, either.